dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.5.3 not released =
+* Tweak: Tested up to WP 4.4.2
+* Tweak: Rewrite sharedcount class for using phpunit test class
+* Tweak: Clean up code and several performance improvements
+* Fix: Undefined var 'mash_networks' on first installation
+* Fix: Disabling cache not working for shortcode buttons with custom url
+* New: Move 'Exclude' option to settings->Visual->Location
+* New: Show usage tracking notice only for administrators

 = 2.5.2 =
 * Fix: Share count including fakecount for custom urls in shortcodes are not returned and stays zero
 * Fix: Custom URL and Custom Text are not returned in shortcodes